 - Determine whether your current catalog search engine is supported-Avoid significant upgrade errors by ensuring your search engine complies with 2.4 requirements.
-See Check the catalog search engine for more details.
+See Verify Elasticsearch is installed for more details.

 - Complete the Update and upgrade checklist—To avoid possible errors during installation or upgrading, complete the Update and upgrade checklist.